determined-ai/determined/docs/reference/deploy/common-config-options.rst

 =============

 Separate from the telemetry reporting mentioned above, Determined also supports `OpenTelemetry
 <https://opentelemetry.io/>`__ to collect traces.
-This is disabled by default; to enable it, use the
+This is disabled by default.
+To enable it, use the
 master configuration setting ``telemetry.otel-enabled``.
 When enabled, the master will send OpenTelemetry traces to a collector running at ``localhost:4317``.
 A different endpoint can be set via the ``telemetry.otel-endpoint`` configuration setting.